sharetheloveio/sharethelove.io/picture-elements/xiaomi-vacuum-card.md

-# Xiaomi Vacuum Card
+---
+description: >-

-_A card that allows you to view your Xiaomi Vacuum in Card form._
+  A card that allows you to view your Xiaomi Vacuum in Card form.
+---

 ![](../.gitbook/assets/vacuum_card_example.png)